simjbaum/python-machine_learning/README.md

 # python-machine_learning
-Coding of a machine learning approach to predict the probability that fees will be paid or not paid.
-The prediction was created based on a RandomForestClassifier after cleaning of the data.
+1.)
+In the "assignment_code1.ipynb" I used a Random Forest Classifier to predict if depths from house owners are paying fees back, and how likely this is.

 The course was offered by the University of Michigan and hosted on Coursera: https://www.coursera.org/specializations/data-science-python

-# some exploration on the public available breast cancer data set and trying different classifiers for a prediction of diseased or healthy:
+2. ) Breast Cancer data set exploration and testing different classifiers on the data

 # machine learning - scikit learn and bayes classifier on the breast cancer data set from sklearn

-## here I compare a naive bayes classifier vs a support vector machine classifier on the public available breast cancer data set from sklearn
+## Next I compare a naive bayes classifier vs a support vector machine classifier on the public available breast cancer data set from sklearn

 ```python